corndeladmin/DevOps-Course-Python-Intro/Exercises/03_shopping_cart.md

+---
+title: "Exercise: Shopping Cart"
+description: Calculate the cost of a shopping cart
+---

-# Exercise 2: Shopping Cart
+# Exercise: Shopping Cart

 ## Introduction
 We've learned a bunch of Python now!
 Concepts like operators, variables, and being able to construct strings and print them to the console allow us to put Python to work in a variety of situations!